 The advice becomes even more questionable after five years of a powerful run up of stock prices.
-Does she ever tell anyone to lower their exposure to stocks?
+Does she ever tell anyone to lower their exposure to stocks or invest with a service like Bettement that makes the adjustment for you?
 Does she ever tell anyone it’s time to get out completely?
 No. But to be fair, she does offer advice on when to sell an individual stock.

 The absence of that kind of recommendation makes her stock advice look a little too standard – it’s what all the other self-styled experts are saying, too.
 And it seems that if you’re providing advice to a large number of people who are struggling with finances in general, urging caution or recommending closing out positions in a record market makes objective sense.